 If you’re in need of a cold, refreshing snack or a post workout bite—you’ve come to the right place.
 This protein packed, low sugar yogurt bark has just 4 ingredients and is completely customizable.
 Whip up in 5 minutes or less, freeze, and have ready to eat on repeat.

 I eat yogurt for breakfast pretty much every single day.
 However, yogurt can get tricky as it’s often filled with sneaky added sugars and fillers.
-That’s why I was so excited to stumble upon Two Good™ Greek low fat yogurt.
-This yogurt truly has got it going on.
-Each 5.3 oz serving contains just 2g of sugar, 80 calories, 12g of protein, and 3g of carbs.
+I typically like to purchase Greek yogurt varieties and ones without added sugar.
+For example, Two Good™ Greek low fat yogurt contains just 2g of sugar, 80 calories, 12g of protein, and 3g of carbs per 5.3 ounce cup.
 Plus, it’s free of aspartame, sucralose, and acesulfame k.
-It’s also non-GMO project verified, gluten-free, kosher, has 35% fewer calories than regular yogurt, and contains just 12 ingredients (so many wins!).

-Plus, you can feel good about your purchase as this company is part of the B Corp movement—meaning that, along with their business, they are helping tackle environmental and social issues.
+It’s also a great idea to purchase yogurt that is part of the B Corp movement—meaning that, along with their business, they are helping tackle environmental and social issues.